-For a MUCH deeper dive, you’ll want to get your hands on The Wedding Week Playbook!
+For a MUCH deeper dive and step-by-step breakdown, you’ll want to get your hands on The Wedding Week Playbook!

+Strong communication is your first line of defense during wedding week.
 When you’re getting ready to prepare for your first wedding as a wedding planner, your focus needs to be on keeping clear, honest communication.
-When you communicate effectively, clients are happier, more relaxed, and genuinely appreciative of your work.

 How to Prepare For Your First Wedding as a Wedding Planner